walaj/ginseng/README.md

 Installation
 ------------
 ```
-## note that GNU scientific library (GSL) and libsql is required.
+## The GNU scientific library (GSL) and libsql is required.
 See: http://apophenia.info/setup.html
 ## If GNU scientific library is not in standard location, set GSL_CONFIG environment
 ## variable to path to gsl-config.
 Example setup for GSL below (if not already on system):
 ##    wget http://www.localmsp.org/gnu/gsl/gsl-2.2.1.tar.gz ## download GSL